lifeofreilly/vanitas/README.md

 Vanitas
 =======
-Java 8 streams based bitcoin vanity address generator.
+A Bitcoin vanity address generator that leverages the Java 8 streams API

 Prerequisites:
 -------------------------